meetjannik/meetjannik/README.md

 #### Hi all 👋

-I contributed adapter support to the subsequent models in AdapterHub Adapter-Transformers:
+I contributed adapter support to the subsequent models in AdapterHub's Adapter-Transformers:
 * [BEiT](https://arxiv.org/abs/2106.08254), by Microsoft Research